F1 Clash

-F1 Manager, rebranded to F1 Clash in May 2021, is a microtransaction-based racing management/strategy video game developed and published by British video game company Hutch.
-The game was released for both iOS and Android on May 7, 2019.
+F1 Manager, rebranded to F1 Clash in May 2021, is a loot box, microtransaction-based racing management/strategy video game developed and published by British video game company Hutch.
+The game was released for both iOS and Android on 7 May 2019.
 It featured all the official circuits, teams and drivers from the 2019 Formula One World Championship at launch.

 Gameplay

 Players take charge of teams as team principals.
 During races players oversee the strategy of two drivers racing automatically along the tracks, telling drivers when to pit, which tyre compound they should change to, instructing drivers when to drive faster/slower, etc. In-between races players also have the opportunity to upgrade their drivers and various car components such as the engine, brakes, front wing, etc. Disruptive events like weather changes, mechanical failures and Safety Car deployments (e.g. after an accident or a car running out of fuel) can also occur during races.